 After Siberia, traveling just got easier, so I kept moving and hoping I’d never have to stop.
 With a sturdy backpack and $6,000 in cash, I found myself trekking through the Baltics, Central Asia, Eastern Europe, the Caucasus and Turkey, living cheap, camping in the woods and bouncing between hostels.

-Upon realizing my money wouldn’t last forever, I returned to England (still raining), worked on a fish farm (hey, it wasn’t a cubicle), got my CELTA TEFL certification and started looking for teaching jobs abroad.
+Realizing my money wouldn’t last forever, I returned to England (still raining), worked on a fish farm (hey, it wasn’t a cubicle), got my CELTA TEFL certification and started looking for teaching jobs abroad.
 Which, it turns out, there are plenty of.

 Using the time between teaching posts to continue traveling, I jetted around the Middle East, drove through the villages of Southern Spain and Portugal, hung out on the beaches of South Asia, snorkeled in the Red Sea, backpacked through Central America and drank a few too many caipirinhas in Brazil.

 Before long, I started to realize teaching wasn’t just a means to travel.
 It had become a passion in its own right.
 And it had the phenomenal perk of taking me anywhere in the world I wanted to go.
-So I rode that wave to the deserts of Qatar, where I met Ryan, to sleepy Andalucia in southern Spain and to New York City to study English education at Columbia University.
+So I rode that wave to the deserts of Qatar, where I met my ex-husband Ryan, to sleepy Andalucia in southern Spain and to New York City to study English education at Columbia University.
 Which, for all the hard work it required, felt more like a hobby alongside my day job teaching immigrant kids at a rough international school in the Bronx.
 Literally, anything was easy after that, so Ryan and I co-founded a company called Teaching House to help people like us fulfill their dreams of traveling abroad and supporting themselves teaching English.
 Which then led to me opening my own English language schools, International House New York and International House Boston, for foreign students looking to study English in NYC and Boston.

 As fabulous as New York is, I knew it wasn’t going to hold my interest forever, so I kept a look-out for the next adventure on the horizon.
 As such, I’ve learned to sail (and sailed from New York to the Caribbean), tried my hand (and body) at kiteboarding, signed on to crew for a major ocean race, rode boat waves while wakeboarding and would think nothing of running up the nearest mountain, if only someone would come with me so I wouldn’t get lost.